All Episodes

 She's trying to do what Mueller couldn't do.

-Muller had that information.
+Mueller had that information.

 He couldn't conclude there was conclusion.

-But Nunes spokesperson said, What's the judge talking about?
+But Nunes, spokesperson, said, what's the judge talking about?

 We had a 240-page report.